sineadsantich/sineadsantich.hugo/content/about.md

 My name is Sinead Santich, and I am a documentary filmmaker and visual storyteller.

-My films lie at intersection of society and the environment, sharing the stories of people who strive for a better future.
+My films lie at the intersection of society and the environment, sharing the stories of people who strive for a better future.
 I bring the essence of their stories to screen.

 I have a degree in Cinema and Digital Media and a minor in Landscape Restoration from UC Davis.
 By combining my interests in media and science, I developed filmmaking skills that I use to transform scientific research into emotionally tangible stories.